Embassy of Mexico, Ottawa

-The Embassy of Mexico in Canada, based out of Ottawa, is the primary diplomatic mission from the United Mexican States to Canada.
+The Embassy of Mexico in Canada, based out of Ottawa, is the primary diplomatic mission from Mexico to Canada.

 Relations between the two nations were formally established on 30 January 1944, with Mexico eventually opening a consulate in Montreal in 1952.
 This consulate was later upgraded to an embassy and moved to Ottawa.

 Location

-The Embassy is located at 45 O´Connor Street, Suite 1000, Ottawa, Ontario.
+The embassy is located at 45 O´Connor Street, Suite 1000, Ottawa, Ontario.

 Ambassadors

 The following is a list of Ambassadors from Mexico to Canada since the formation of relations:

 Consulates

 Mexico also maintains three consulates general, two consulates and four honorary consulates in Canada:

 Additionally, the following government secretariat departments also maintain attaché offices in the Ottawa Embassy: